This is an accordion element with a series of buttons that open and close related content panels.

 Make arrangements for housing that matches your time in Madison as closely as possible in order to avoid paying for housing you won’t use while you are away,

-You can also search the Campus Area Housing website for semester and/or other shorter-term lease options near campus.
+You can also search the Off-Campus Housing Services website for semester and/or other shorter-term lease options near campus.
 If you are unable to secure a shorter-term arrangement, subletting can be an alternative to consider.
-Campus Area Housing has more information regarding subletting and housing considerations.
+Off-Campus Housing Services has more information regarding subletting and housing considerations.

 Wiscard

 UW-Madison Wiscards have an expiration date of 5 years from the issue date.
 Check your card before you depart to make sure it is valid for the entire time you will be gone.
-If it will expire, you can get a new card before you go or can replace it upon return to campus.
-Often, a student ID card will get you discounted entry fees or student rates while traveling.
+If it will expire, get a new card before you go or replace it upon return to campus.
+A student ID card can often be used for discounted entry fees or student rates while traveling.

 Accessing UW-Madison Libraries